 516-747-0300 Ext.
 282

-Mordy Serle is an Associate in the Tax-Exempt Organizations and Trust and Estates Group of Meltzer Lippe.
+Mordy Serle is a partner in the Tax-Exempt Organizations and Trust and Estates Group of Meltzer Lippe.
 Mordy concentrates his practice in state and tax planning, estate administration and wealth preservation.
-Mordy has counseled clients on sophisticated planning techniques that have resulted in substantial tax-efficiencies and savings from federal and state gift , estate, generation-skipping transfer and income taxes.
+Mordy has counseled clients on sophisticated planning techniques that have resulted in substantial tax-efficiencies and savings from federal and state gift, estate, generation-skipping transfer and income taxes.

 These techniques include creating family limited partnerships and family limited liability corporations, sales to grantor trusts, leveraging tax-exempt gifts, insurance trusts, grantor retained annuity trusts and qualified personal residence trusts.